ittner/newslinkrss/README.md

   generate a complete feed.
 The full text of the article is in an "article" element, so we can use `--body-xpath "//article"` here too.

+- The target page has no author information in its metadata so newslinkrss will not be able to find their names automatically.
+However, it has a link to the list of articles from the same author in format `<a href="/autor/xxxxxxxx">Author Name</a>` and we can use the prefix from attribute `href` to pick it with XPath (using option `--author-from-xpath`) or CSS Selectors (with `--author-from-csss`).
+The CSS approach is simpler for this particular case, so let's use an `--author-from-csss 'a[href^="/autor/"]'`.
+While not required for this site (name is the only child element of "a"), some sites may prefix the author name with a "by "; For these cases, we could also use options `--csss-author-regex` and `--xpath-author-regex` to select only the name with a regular expression.
+Also notice that author is an optional element in both RSS and Atom, but it is nice to have it appearing in the correct fields in the news reader so we can use this information for filtering reading lists, for example.

 The resulting command line is:

     newslinkrss -p '.+/\d{4}/\d{2}/\d{2}/.+' \